TesaRocks/final-project-front-end/README.md

 - I use Angular Material for all of the HTML components and Material Icons when neccessary.
 - I make the app mobile responive.
 - Regarding typescript, I like to type variables as much as possible.
 Not using the "any" keyword and never disabling the null checks, always working around it.
+- Regarding Forms, I use REACTIVE FORMS Aproach using the Form Builder API offered by Angular.